 I believe the Medalist Rating is a more useful system for people deciding whether to buy a fund.
 That’s because it’s a more forward-looking rating, where Morningstar evaluates traits including a fund’s parent organization, the managers responsible for making decisions, and fund strategies to determine a fund’s ability to outperform its Morningstar Category index.
 (Morningstar’s Medalist awards are Negative, Neutral, Bronze, Silver, and Gold.)

-VTI earns a Gold Medalist Rating and three Morningstar Stars.
-VOO also earns a Gold Medalist Rating and five Morningstar Stars.
+VOO earns a Gold Medalist Rating and four Morningstar Stars.
+VTI also earns a Gold Medalist Rating, but just three Morningstar Stars.

 Related: 10 Best Long-Term Stocks to Buy and Hold Forever